 Passing through the gate leads to a beautiful square.
 It is also the start of the pedestrian Brandenburger Street, full of many stores and cafes.

 We then walked west to the main highlight of Potsdam, the massive Park Sanssouci.
+The garden is 300 hectares!
+It is so big!
 It is a beautiful legacy of the historic Prussian empire.

 While entry into the park itself is free, you do need to purchase tickets to enter the different palaces and buildings.
 We suggest getting the one day combined ticket for €19.
 This gives you general entrance to most of the buildings as well as a set entry time at Sanssouci Palace.
 It is best to order your tickets online to get your desired ticket time.